SerenityOS/serenity/Documentation/Browser/ProcessArchitecture.md

 ### How processes are spawned

-To get a fresh **WebContent** process, anyone with the suitable file system permissions can spawn one by connecting to the socket at `/tmp/user/%uid/portal/webcontent`, with `%uid` being the uid of the current user.
+To get a fresh **WebContent** process, anyone with the suitable file system permissions can spawn one by connecting to the socket at `/tmp/user/%sid/portal/webcontent`, with `%sid` being the current login session id.
 This socket is managed by **
 SystemServer** and will spawn a new instance of **WebContent** for every connection.